Chickpea Flour

 Common Mistakes

-• Using chickpea flour as a "small exception" — on Whole30, even small amounts of Not Allowed foods can undermine the diet's purpose.
+• Treating chickpea flour as a "small exception" — on Whole30, even small amounts run against the diet's core logic.

-• Assuming chickpea flour is restricted on all diets — its classification varies by dietary framework.
+• Assuming chickpea flour is excluded on every diet, when in fact the classification varies considerably by framework.

 Better Alternatives